msahasrabudhe/dd_mrf_grid/README.md

 ============================

-This Python library implements the Dual Decomposition algorithm by Komodakis, Paragios, and Tziritas [1] on a regular 2-D grid by dividing the graph into sub-problems (slaves), each sub-problem being a cell of four points.
+This Python library implements the Dual Decomposition algorithm by Komodakis, Paragios, and Tziritas [1] on a regular 2-D grid by dividing the graph into sub-problems (slaves).
+The decomposition can be into 1x1 cells of 4 nodes, or into `n_rows + n_cols` trees.
+The user can choose which decomposition to use.

 Requirements
 ------------